·

 • Fill jars.
 Remove from the heat.
 Using a canning funnel and ladle, ladle the hot pear preserves into the hot jars allowing ½ inch headspace.

 • Clean rims and fasten lids.
-Wipe the rims with a clean moist towel.
-Optional step, moisten a paper towel with some vinegar and wipe the rims to ensure the rims are clean.
-Place the lids and rings tightening so they are fingertip tight.
+Wipe the rims with a clean, moist towel, or moisten a paper towel with some vinegar.
+Place the lids and rings on fingertip-tight.

 • Process for 10 minutes.
-Transfer the jars to the water bath canner making sure the jars are fully submerged in water with at least 1 inch of water over them.
+Transfer the jars to the water bath canner making sure the jars are fully submerged with at least 1 inch of water over them.
 Set to high heat, cover, and bring to a boil.
 Once boiling, set a timer for 10 minutes.
-Process the preserves After 10 minutes, remove the canner from the heat, remove the lid, and allow the jars to sit for 5 minutes.
+Remove the canner from the heat, remove the lid, and allow the jars to sit for 5 minutes.

 • Cool and check seals.
 Remove the jars from the canner and transfer them to a heat-safe place.
 Allow them to cool for 12-24 hours.
 After 24 hours check the jars for a proper seal.
 Once a proper seal is confirmed you can remove the rings and store the jars in a cool dark place for up to 18 months or per the lid’s manufacturer’s recommendations.